REVIEW-Bogdanovich's "She's Funny That Way" milks laughs in Venice

 In "She's Funny That Way" Bogdanovich, who in the 1970s was part of the "New Hollywood" wave of pioneering directors, has assembled an all-star cast including Imogen Poots as an aspiring actress who says she is a muse but works as a call girl.

-Jennifer Aniston gives a refresher course in how to portray the woman scorned once she finds out about her husband's hanky-panky partners.
+Jennifer Aniston, as a therapist, gives a refresher course in how to portray the woman scorned once she finds out about her lover's hanky-panky partners.

 Telling who shows up in cameo roles would be a spoiler, but it is all fairly ingenious, as well as preposterous.